BigBoiCJ/SteamAutoCracker/README.md

 Compiled using [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/)

 ## Privacy
-STA will do requests to `steampowered.com` (Steam's official website) to retrieve AppIDs and DLCs.\
+SAC will do requests to `steampowered.com` (Steam's official website) to retrieve AppIDs and DLCs.\
 It is not bannable, and won't cause you problems.

-Nothing is logged by STA.\
+Nothing is logged by SAC.\
-You can delete the STA folder at any time and there won't be any leftovers.
+You can delete the SAC folder at any time and there won't be any leftovers.

 ## Virus detection
 You could get a virus detection on some files.
 The biggest offender is `sac_emu\game\steam_api.dll`.\